 Push Shaping as Close to the Source as Possible

 - Wherever possible, you should do your data shaping as close as possible to the data source.

-There are many ways that you can shape your data in the Microsoft BI stack.
-Power Query is a great tool to reshape your data however you can also use Power Pivot (Calculated Columns, Filters on load) and Power BI also includes Calculated Tables.
+There are many ways that you can shape your data in Power BI.
+Power Query is a great tool to reshape your data however you can also use DAX (Calculated Columns, Filters on load) and Power BI also includes Calculated Tables.
 And you can always write SQL code and paste that into the tools to extract the data that way.
 The main problem with these approaches is you are effectively hard coding a solution for a single data set.
 If you want to build another data set in the future, the work needs to be done again (either copy or re-write).
-The data shaping tools are designed to allow you to do what ever you need without having to rely on a third party – use these tools if you need to.
+The data shaping tools are designed to allow you to do whatever you need without having to rely on a third party – use these tools if you need to.
 However if you have a common need for data in a particular shape and you can get support (from IT or otherwise) to shape your data at the source so you can easily get what you need, then there is definitely value in doing that.

-Shape in Power Query, Model in Power Pivot
+Shape with ‘M’ in Power Query, Model with DAX in Power BI

-Power Query and Power Pivot were built to do 2 completely different tasks.
-Power Query is built for cleansing and shaping while Power Pivot is built for modelling and reporting.
-It is possible that you can shape your data in Power Pivot (eg you can write calculated columns, you can add calculated tables (in the newer versions) etc).
-But just because you can do these things in Power Pivot, doesn’t mean you should.
+Power Query (‘M’) and DAX were built to do 2 completely different tasks.
+Power Query is built for cleansing and shaping while DAX is built for modelling and reporting.
+It is possible that you can shape your data with DAX (e.g. you can write calculated columns, you can add calculated tables, etc.).
+But just because you can do these things with DAX, doesn’t mean you should.
 For example it is possible to write letters to people using Excel, but Word is a much better tool for this task (I knew someone that once did that!).

-Best practice is that you should use Power Query to shape your data before/during load, and then use Power Pivot for measures and reporting.
+Best practice is that you should use Power Query to shape your data before/during load, and then use DAX for measures and reporting.
 I have deeper coverage on this topic here.